Center for Computational Biology and Bioinformatics (C2B2)

 C2B2 faculty members use advanced computational methods to investigate a wide range of biological phenomena.
 A key focus is the use of computational and experimental approaches from the fields of systems biology and structural biology to dissect, model, and interrogate the molecular interaction networks that give rise to physiological and pathological cellular phenotypes.
 Other research areas include:

 - Prediction of protein structure, function and localization

 - Gene expression analysis and prediction of regulatory network structure

 - Biomedical ontology development

 - Knowledge extraction from scientific literature and medical reports.

 - Evidence integration

 C2B2 provides graduate education and mentorship through a special track within the Integrated PhD program in Cellular, Molecular and Biomedical Studies.
-We also participate actively in other PhD programs around the university in order to provide a community for students pursuing education in computational biology.
-Learn more about graduate education in computational and systems biology.
+We also participate actively in other PhD programs around the university in order to provide a community for students pursuing education in systems biology.
+Learn more about graduate education in computational and experimental systems biology.